avanwest/CreativeCoding/abstractArt/birdsOnWire&tigerUnderARainbow/README.md

-#### My abstract representations of the following visual lines taken from the book of poetry, Neon Vernacular, by Yusef Komunyakaa
+#### My abstract representations of the following visual lines taken from the book of poetry, Neon Vernacular, by Yusef Komunyakaa.
+#### The abstractions are controlled randomizations.

 ##### Birds On a Powerline
 ###### ...Eleven Black.
 A single